dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Routing in Blazor is achieved by providing a route template to each accessible component in the app with an [`@page`][9] directive.
 When a Razor file with an [`@page`][9] directive is compiled, the generated class is given a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> specifying the route template.
 At runtime, the router searches for component classes with a <xref:Microsoft.AspNetCore.Mvc.RouteAttribute> and renders whichever component has a route template that matches the requested URL.

 The following `HelloWorld` component uses a route template of `/hello-world`, and the rendered webpage for the component is reached at the relative URL `/hello-world`.
-Components that produce webpages usually reside in the `Pages` folder, but you can use any folder to hold components, including within nested folders.

-`Pages/HelloWorld.razor`:
+`HelloWorld.razor`:

 :::moniker range=">= aspnetcore-7.0"